From Monday 6 January 2020, we're repaving the entire stretch of highway on Stonegate with natural Yorkstone paving.

 - using an on-site cutting station to minimise dust and to reduce sound from cutting activities

-- using covered hoarding so that businesses and members of the public are protected from any dust or debris caused by cutting and excavating
+- using open hoarding (fencing) so that businesses and members of the public are protected from any dust or debris caused by cutting and excavating

 - taking existing paving that is taken up back to our yard to be re-used for future maintenance